Cartoon Network (Western Europe): Netherlands and Flanders

 The first incarnation of the Dutch feed launched on 12 July 1997.
 The first company that was confirmed to carry the service was Castel; as of March 1997, negotiations with other companies began.
 It primarily aired animated programming in the Netherlands and Belgium.
 This version was available in the Dutch and English languages and broadcast for 18 hours a day, from 6AM until midnight on Channel 25 on Digitenne.
+As of December 1997, 40% of households with cable had access to the channel.

 Overnight in its first version, the channel relayed the British version, which according to the team, was cheaper.
 This included sign language programming, in British Sign Language, which received criticism from sign language associations.
 Cartoon Network justified that the post-10pm slot was "unfeasible" to feature a Dutch sign language interpreter.

 The Dutch feed closed down on 1 August 2001, and was replaced by the pan-European feed with a Dutch audio track, yet some shows still aired in English with subtitles and all continuity was in English.
 It aired 16 hours a day, from 6AM until 10PM.
 The channel's airtime was shortened on 1 April 2003, now broadcasting from 6AM until 9PM.
 A new logo was introduced on 21 April 2006.
 On 25 April 2008, UPC added an English audiotrack to the channel; Ziggo would do the same in 2010.
 Shortly after the shutdown of the first incarnation of the Dutch feed, Yorin's block Yorkiddin' started airing selected CN shows as part of a one-hour block (Yorkiddin' presents Cartoon Network) from 5 November 2001.

 On 17 November 2010, the Dutch feed relaunched, broadcasting 24 hours a day and featuring the 2010 on-air style.
 All programs and ads air in Dutch.

 On 18 July 2018, Cartoon Network launched in HD on KPN, and Ziggo added HD signal on 3 December.

 On 25 September 2024, Cartoon Network Netherlands merged with the German, French, Portuguese and Scandinavian feeds.